The Ghost in the Tokaido Inn

 He walked to the railing that overlooked a small pond.
 The rain clouds had covered the moon and only a soft glow fell onto the water.
 He didn't mind the rain falling on his head.
 He felt feverish from his experience in the daimyo's quarters.
-I was afraid, he admitted to himself, just to be in his presence.

 He jumped at the sound of a footstep just behind him.
 He whirled and saw the girl.